isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

    traffic passing through a single relay agent.

 ``--or encapsulation-level:code,hexstring``
-   This option is very similar to ``-o``, only that it forces ``perfdhcp`` to insert the specified extra option (or options if used several times) into relayed DHCPv6 message at given level of encapsulation (currently the only supported encapsulation-level value is 1).
-The code specifies the option code and the hexstring is a hexadecimal string that defines the content of the option.
-Care should be taken as ``perfdhcp`` does not offer any kind of logic behind those options; they are simply inserted into packets and sent as is.
-Please notice that ``encapsulation-level:`` is optional and if omitted, default encapsulation-level value 1 is used.
+   Forces ``perfdhcp`` to insert the specified extra option (or options if used multiple times) into a relayed DHCPv6 message at the given level of encapsulation; currently, the only supported encapsulation-level value is 1.
-   For example, to insert Subscriber identifier (option code 38) with a value 1234 at first level of encapsulation, use ``--or 38,31323334`` or ``--or 1:38,31323334``.
-The ``--or`` may be used multiple times.
+   This option is very similar to ``-o``: the code specifies the option code, and the hexstring is a hexadecimal string that defines the content of the option.
+Care should be taken, as ``perfdhcp`` does not offer any kind of logic behind the options; they are simply inserted into packets and sent as is. ``encapsulation-level:`` is optional; if it is omitted, the default encapsulation-level value 1 is used.
-   It must be used together with ``-A``.
+   For example, to insert the Subscriber identifier (option code 38) with a value 1234 at the first level of encapsulation, use ``--or 38,31323334`` or ``--or 1:38,31323334``.
+The ``--or`` may be used multiple times, and it must be used in conjunction with ``-A``.

 Template-Related Options
 ~~~~~~~~~~~~~~~~~~~~~~~~